-What is Cancer Coaching?- In this video Dr. Doris Howell, Program Director of our Cancer Coaching Certificate defines Cancer Coaching (incl. knowledge & skills any Cancer Coach should have or develop to support his/her patients)
+What is Cancer Coaching?- In this video Dr. Doris Howell, Program Director of our Cancer Coaching Certificate defines Cancer Coaching (including knowledge and skills any Cancer Coach should have or develop to support his/her patients).

 How You Will Benefit:

-- Gain a person-centred model of cancer care that can be implemented and scaled at your organization or private practice to improve quality of life and wellbeing of your clients, and potentially reduce the impact of co-morbidities.
+- Gain a person-centered model of cancer care that can be implemented and scaled at your organization or private practice to improve the quality of life and wellbeing of your clients, and potentially reduce the impact of co-morbidities.

 - Understand theories of behavioural change and health promotion and their application to self-management support.